01

 Looks for explicit AI-crawler handling or safe wildcard policy coverage.

-Run scans before launches or migrations to catch crawl and content regressions.
+Run scans before launches or migrations to catch crawl and content regressions before they hit production.

 When agents fail to parse content correctly, use scan evidence to isolate root causes quickly.

-Use recurring scans as part of technical SEO and AI-readiness hygiene.
+Use recurring scans as part of technical SEO and AI-readiness hygiene across the team.